-- There is also a broad experience from non-discriminatory access obligations in other regulated areas: Non-discriminatory access remedies are also a common feature of European sector-specific regulation9.
+- There is broad experience from non-discriminatory access obligations in other regulated areas: Non-discriminatory access remedies are a common feature of European sector-specific regulation4.
 In nearly every regulated market, from airways via energy, telecoms and railways, we find such obligations in a wide variety of instances.
-This will allow the enforcement authority to rely on established principles about enforcing such rules (without having to set prices as in such industries).
+This will allow the enforcement authority to rely on established principles about enforcing such rules.
 In any case, the experience from this particular industry does not suggest that non-discrimination and fairness obligations are not practically enforceable. - The authority needs to face complex pricing topics for app stores in any event: To enforce lit. (k) in its original version, the enforcement authority will be faced with exactly the same issues that it would have to expect when enforcing such obligation vis-à-vis other gatekeepers.
 The case that led to the proposal of Article 6 (1) (k) centres around the 30% commission fee charged by the Apple app store as gatekeeper.
 To enforce lit. (k) in this case, the Commission has to determine which prices and fees are fair as regards the various types of apps on the store.
 If the authority can deal with such complex app store pricing conditions, it can also deal with access conditions of search engines or social networks.
-Conversely, if the DMA harmonises the law on gatekeepers, do we have any choice other than to bundle expertise on fair access conditions for gatekeepers at the EU level? - More generally, it does not appear possible to tame Big Tech without also looking at the fairness and reasonableness of their access conditions.
-In any event, it is difficult to see how the DMA is supposed to fulfil its function if the enforcement authority is incapable to prohibit unfair, unreasonable or discriminatory conditions to use core platform services.
-Access conditions and prices are central competitive factors that
+Conversely, if the DMA harmonises the law on gatekeepers, do we have any choice other than to bundle expertise on fair access conditions for gatekeepers at the EU level? - Most gatekeepers apply identical pan-European conditions and app stores could conversely start differentiating among Member States: Some may argue that the case of app stores is easier because such stores apply equal pricing conditions for all business users in Europe.
+However, this is not a valid argument.
+Firstly, app stores could change such strategy at any time and pursue different pricing models in each Member State.
+Secondly, it is also the case that all other gatekeepers prefer identical terms and conditions for all EU Member States.
+The fact that, for instance, Google differentiates among countries is often the result of legal differences between such countries in those countries where competition law enforcement is weaker, Google's unfair practices are more extensive.
+By shying away from taking on a topic as central as access conditions at